ripsawridge/site/site/contents/_cma/2017/shorts.md

 Always tinged with the absurd, the way I like it best. :)

 ### Wallberg
-_February, 2017_
-Hannes, Camillo and I skied up Wallberg after work.
-It was quite warm!
-It hadn't snowed in a long time.
-We saw no one.
-The slope was so icy I found it irritating to use skins, so I put my skis on my back and walked.
-The other guys did okay with skis.
-Tonight we went to the true summit.
-Gorgeous view all around.
-The trip down was good, and the dinner excellent.
-We were all hungry!

-### Wallberg
 _February 14, 2017_
 Hannes, Camillo and I skied up Wallberg tonight.
 Well, they managed to keep skis on.
 Hannes used ski-crampons to deal with the really icy